- What we do

 Since April 2012, Caritas Switzerland has carried out emergency aid projects with partner organisations in order to meet people’s most pressing needs.
 It has also continually expanded its work in the areas of education and income generation.
 Children make up half of the refugees.
 Often, they have no access to good quality education.
 The longer the people are unable to return home, the more important it is for them to be able to find ways of generating an income at their temporary place of residence so they do not become permanently dependent on emergency aid.

-The people of Syria are fighting for survival.
-With the continuing conflict and displacements within Syria, urgent humanitarian needs remain and become even greater.
-Every day, more people are still being newly or repeatedly displaced from their homes than are returning to their home town.
-Since the beginning of the crisis in Syria, Caritas Switzerland has been providing emergency aid to cover basic needs to enable and ensure that survival.
-Currently, it not only supports people in Homs and Aleppo with food and everyday items; but it also assists them to make rental payments, and pays for basic medical care and school attendance.
+The people in Syria are fighting for survival.
+The ongoing conflict and displacements inside Syria mean that pressing humanitarian needs remain and become even greater.
+Every day, more people are still being newly or repeatedly displaced from their homes than are returning to their place of residence.
+Caritas Switzerland has provided emergency relief since the beginning of the crisis in Syria, above all to meet basic needs and thus ensure survival.
+It currently supports people in Homs, Syria’s third largest city, with vouchers for food and hygiene items; but it also provides assistance with rents and basic medical care and improves local market access for 60 micro-enterprises.

 Confronting impoverishment with emergency aid and income generation

 No country in the world has more refugees per capita than Lebanon.
-One third of the population, or around 1.5 million people, are from Syria.
 Half of the refugee children do not go to school, or drop out.
-The school system is overwhelmed by the sheer number of Syrian children, and the teachers are not adequately trained.
-That is why Caritas Switzerland supports remedial tuition so that Syrian refugee children and disadvantaged Lebanese children do not fall too far behind the regular school curriculum.
-The teachers receive training courses to help them to cope with the partially traumatized and disadvantaged children.
-The development of tools and guidance for initial and continuing teacher training strengthens the school system over the long term.
+The schools are struggling to cope with the number of Syrian children, and the teachers are not adequately trained.
+Caritas Switzerland supports remedial tuition for refugee children and disadvantaged Lebanese children.
+It trains teachers and develops tools and guidance for teacher training.